The 2018 APPLICATION is now closed.

 Please sign up for our newsletter to receive announcements and other Baxter St at CCNY news.

 In the 11th year of Baxter St at CCNY’s Workspace Residency Program, the five-person jury chose four artists for the residency program from a competitive and talented pool of NYC-based artists.
 The jury included independent curator Howie Chen, artist and Baxter St at CCNY Board Member Michi Jigarjian, photographer and Baxter St at CCNY Art Advisory Committee Member Justine Kurland, lens-based artist and professor Arthur Ou, and curator at MoMA Akili Tommasino..

 BAXTER ST at CCNY would like to thank all the artists who entered this year, and we congratulate the four recipients of the 2018 BAXTER ST at CCNY Workspace Residency Program: Zalika Azim, Elliott Jerome Brown Jr., Arash Fewzee, and Tommy Kha.

 Please click images below to view their work.

 Since 2008, the Baxter St at CCNY Workspace Residency Program has provided participating artists with three (3) months of free access to the International Center of Photography’s darkrooms, digital work stations, and shooting studio as well as the scanning stations at Baxter St (prior to 2014, all access was in-house at The Camera Club of New York’s old 37th street location).

-The Baxter St at CCNY Workspace Residency Program is made possible by generous support from Fujifilm; Kodak; Awagami Factory; public funds from the New York City Department of Cultural Affairs, in partnership with the City Council; New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; and The Jerome Foundation.
+The Baxter St at CCNY Workspace Residency Program is made possible by generous support from FUJIFILM North America Corporation; Kodak; Awagami Factory; public funds from the New York City Department of Cultural Affairs, in partnership with the City Council; New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; and The Jerome Foundation.